 The Center for Community Health & Prevention facilitates access to a range of consultation services related to community-engaged research.
 Services are offered to ensure that investigators have support for both project development and to conduct studies in the community.

-Guiding principles for community engaged research were developed by the University of Rochester Medical Center's Community Advisory Board.
-They were approved September 2008.
+The following guiding principles for community-engaged research were developed by the University of Rochester Medical Center's Community Advisory Board and were approved in 2008.